 9. Signal Mirror

 Use for signaling your location to aircraft or or ground searchers.

 10. Snap Light Stick

-Provides twelve hours of illumination allowing you the light you need to start your fire or create a shelter.
-Attaching a length of paracord to the chemlight and spinning it overheard makes a great low light signal to search teams.
+Provides twelve hours of illumination allowing you the light you need to start your fire, create a shelter, or make a signal.

 11. Paracord, 25ft

 Use with the chemlight for signaling.
 Attach lengths of paracord to the wire saw, throw over branches beyond your reach to access fuel to keep your fire going.

 Whether you purchase the Rescue Essentials Survival Kit or build your own, don't head into the backcountry without one.